 Julia Butler

-M.Sc.
-Candidate, University of Tennessee, Knoxville, 2021 - Present
+M.Sc. in Ecology and Evolutionary Biology, University of Tennessee, Knoxville, 2024

 B.A. in Biology, Oberlin College, 2019